PixelUpdater/PixelUpdater/README.md

 ### Reverting an update

 Normally, an update can be cancelled by pressing the `Cancel` button in the notification while it is being downloaded or installed.
 However, if the opportunity to do so was missed and the update has already been installed, the update can be cancelled by enabling debug mode and pressing the `Revert completed update` option.
 This stops the bootloader slot from being switched on reboot.
 Note that an update can only be reverted if the device hasn't been rebooted yet.
-Also note that revert does not undo the the changes made to the inactive slot; it simply prevents the device from switching slots on the next reboot.
+Also note that revert does not undo the the changes made to the inactive slot; it simply prevents the device from switching slot on the next reboot.

 ## How it works